NFL picks, predictions, best bets today: This Week 13 computer parlay returns 25-1

 The 9-2 Rams are the top seed in the NFC and have won six games in a row.
 Los Angeles is led by quarterback Matthew Stafford, who has thrown for 2,830 yards and 30 touchdowns with just two interceptions.

-The model has Los Angeles winning outright 78% of the time and covering in 58% of simulations.
+The model has Los Angeles winning outright 75% of the time and covering in over 50% of simulations.
 See which other NFL parlay picks to make here, and bet the Rams to cover here:

 How to make Week 13 NFL parlays